 This hotel is well equipped with amenities you would normally expect to find at a luxury hotel, although it feels like they are almost at a touch-and-go when it comes to qualifying as a five-star property.

 Although not very big, the gym is well equipped and the spa here has two treatment rooms.
-There is also a jacuzzi and a sauna room in the fitness centre – the annual membership for which is open to outsiders at a price of INR 66,000 (USD 902) plus taxes.
+There is also a jacuzzi and a sauna room in the fitness center – the annual membership for which is open to outsiders at a price of INR 66,000 (USD 902) plus taxes.

 The business centre has a nice and cozy study, an open space to work from, and several meeting rooms.
 I liked the airy feel in the common spaces here.